telekom-mms/ansible-collection-acme/docs/README.md

 The role supports multiple providers for http- and dns-challenges.
 Please see the corresponding readme files for specific variables and examples.

-Feel free to contribute with more DNS APIs or more HTTP variants :)
+Feel free to contribute more DNS or HTTP APIs :)

 ### http-challenge